ImperialCollegeLondon/ReCoDE-PythonGUI/5_Extensions/readme.md

 ### **Display data from serial port on GUI**

-In this tutorial, we will use a single channel display widget and one button to start and stop the display.
+In this tutorial, we will use a single channel display widget to display data received from serial port and one button to start and stop the display.
 The data is sent through COM2 from the serial port monitor and received by COM1.
 The data is then displayed on the GUI.
 We will use the single channel display from day2 and add a START/STOP button to the GUI.

 1. Create a new project and add a single channel display widget and a button to the GUI.
 The GUI should look like this:

 ![GUI](/Resources/single_channel_serial_port.jpg "Main Window")

 2. Create a serial port object and open the serial port COM1.
 You can use the following code to create a serial port object and open the serial port COM1:

 ```python